Martin2877/btab/investigation/doc/README.md

 3. Machine learning analysis (example only)

 Naturally, machine learning modules can also be used.
-Call PRS data for training or call trained models for detection.
+Call data for training or call trained models for detection.
 Taking [SX_webshell file machine learning detection_beta] as an example, we load the trained model for detection.

 The following is the machine learning module: